 Foam rolling can be made more effective by having an assessment from an experienced therapist.
 They will be able to identify the areas that are causing the issue rather than just rolling the symptomatic tight bit over and over again.

-If you’d like more information on how our approach can help you reocver from all those tight bits and injures please refer back to our homepage.
-If you’d like to speak to use as to how we can help you please click the Get In Touch button below
+If you’d like more information on how our approach can help you recover from all those tight bits and injures please refer back to our Brighton Physiotherapy and Sports Therapy homepage.
+If you’d like to speak to us as to how we can help you please click the Get In Touch button below

-If this article has intrigued you and you’d like how to know more about how the human body is connected then check out the Blog post here which has more details of all things exciting in the world of biomechanics.
-Or if you’d like us to let you know when each article is realsed then please sign up to our Newsletter using the button below
+If you’d like us to let you know when each article is released then please sign up to our Newsletter using the button below